Old Christ Church (Laurel, Delaware)

-Old Christ Church, also known as Old Lightwood, is a historic Episcopal church near Laurel, Sussex County, Delaware.
+Old Christ Church, also known as Old Lightwood, is a historic Episcopal church near Laurel, Delaware.
 The 1772 church resembles its parent church, Green Hill Church of Stepney Parish in Wicomico County, Maryland, except that while Stepney was built in brick, Christ Church is of wood construction.
 Its weathered appearance gave rise to a nickname "Old Lightwood," although it now is painted barn red.

 History

 Laurel did not exist when the colony of Maryland laid out its original 30 parishes in 1692.
 Scharf's History of Delaware reportedly states the last Native Americans in Delaware left from the Chipman's Pond area, which became the site of this Christ Church, in 1748.
 By 1772, a small settlement had been built, including a mill (now Chipman's Mill State Park), store, some houses, and iron foundry.
 The large Stepney Parish of the Church of England levied 80,000 pounds of tobacco from citizens and Robert Houston built this chapel of ease for residents of its northern part, often called simply "Broad Creek Chapel."